-Under the Bursa Malaysia Listing Requirements, enforcement action can be initiated against directors who are found to have contravened specific obligations imposed on the directors or where there is a breach committed by the listed issuers and the said director is found to have caused, aided or abetted or permitted the commission of the breach by the listed issuer.
-In ascertaining whether the director has caused, aided or permitted the commission of the breach by the listed issuer, Bursa Malaysia will examine the culpability of each director including roles and responsibilities of each director in the listed issuer and representation and justifications provided.
+In deciding the appropriate actions/penalties/sanctions to be imposed for a breach of our rules, a variety of factors are taken into consideration.
+These factors include nature and impact of the breach, antecedent character, background as well as conduct of the defaulting party, circumstances and manner under which the breach was committed, mitigating and aggravating factors and public interest/deterrent element of the proposed penalty.
+As such, depending on the assessment of these various factors in respect of the facts and circumstances of each individual case, the enforcement proceedings may differ (i.e. expedited enforcement proceedings or full enforcement proceedings) as well as the actions/sanctions imposed may also vary even for the same breach by different parties.
+Under the Listing Requirements, enforcement action can be initiated against directors who are found to have contravened specific obligations imposed on the directors or where there is a breach committed by the listed issuers and the said director is found to have caused, aided, abetted or permitted the commission of the breach by the listed issuer.
+In ascertaining whether the director has caused, aided, abetted or permitted the listed issuer’s breach, Bursa Malaysia will examine the culpability of each director including the discharge of the director’s fiduciary duties (i.e. duty of care, skill and diligence) to the listed issuer based on documentary evidence and representations made.